Portfolio Metrics

 Why Risk-Adjusted Returns Matter

-- ✅ Fund Evaluation: Essential for analyzing Equity and Hybrid funds in India.
+- ✅ Fund Evaluation: Essential for analyzing Equity and Hybrid funds in India before starting a SIP Plan.

 Example Calculation